'The best of the best': Coast Guard members recognized for heroism in hurricane search-and-rescues

 "One of the things I hear consistently ... is the Coast Guard have the finest aviators that the United States has to offer," said Capt.
 Gregory Stump, 5th Coast Guard District chief of staff.
 "What you're seeing behind you here, they are the best of the best."

+Jimmy Stewart, actor and deputy commander of a bomber wing in World War II

+Orville and Wilbur Wright, credited with inventing and flying the first airplane

 Lt.
 James Rader sticks out even among those select few.
-Rader, 31, was stationed in Texas when Hurricane Harvey made landfall.
-From August 26 to Sept.
-1 in 2017, Rader flew 18 "day and night" hours, fighting winds over 50 mph, visibility under a quarter-mile, and torrential rainfall as he rescued residents trapped by the resulting floods.
+Rader, 31, was stationed in Texas when Harvey made landfall.
+From Aug.
+26 to Sept.
+1, 2017, Rader flew 18 "day and night" hours, fighting winds over 50 mph, visibility under a quarter-mile and torrential rainfall as he rescued residents trapped by floods.

-He transported a "crucial supply of blood" to a hospital, saving some 55 more lives, O'Brien said.
-He was awarded the Distinguished Flying Cross for his work.
+He transported a "crucial supply of blood" to a hospital, saving 55 more lives, O'Brien said.
+For his work, Rader was awarded the Distinguished Flying Cross.

 Receiving the Distinguished Flying Cross is a "very, very rare" achievement, O'Brien said.

-Petty Officer 1st Class Steven Maccaferri, a rescue swimmer, responded during Hurricane Harvey, helping prepare twelve mariners for rescue on a ship in distress ten miles off shore, amid "hurricane winds and breaking waves."
+Petty Officer 1st Class Steven Maccaferri, a rescue swimmer, responded during Harvey, helping prepare 12 mariners for rescue on a ship in distress 10 miles offshore amid "hurricane winds and breaking waves."
 They all survived.
 He also waded through contaminated, chest-deep water to save a mother and her four children, one of whom was a paraplegic with a tracheostomy.

-And when Hurricane Florence hit North Carolina, Maccaferri was involved in more than 9 hours of rescue efforts.
-Most notably, he spotted an 85-year-old woman in critical condition in the window of a flooded home, and completed three hoists in the course of rescuing her, battling high winds and obstacles.
+And when Florence hit North Carolina, Maccaferri was involved in more than nine hours of rescue efforts.
+Most notably, he spotted an 85-year-old woman in critical condition in the window of a flooded home and completed three hoists in the course of rescuing her, battling high winds and obstacles.
 He provided medical care on the way to the hospital.

 "Not only do these medals represent exemplary and heroic performances over the past two years, but they are also small reminders of the impacts that those standing before you have had on families, mothers, fathers, sisters, brothers and grandparents, and all those that are in harm's way," said Commander John Egan.
 "These medals, and the life-saving achievements they represent, speak directly to the caliber of military professionals that we have at Air Station Atlantic City."